 Biohaven Pharmaceuticals (NYSE:BHVN) is hitting the headlines with its potential migraine treatment, Rimegepant.
-Excitingly, the drug could be approved by the Food and Drug Administration as soon as year-end 2019, or early next year.
+Excitingly, the drug could be approved by the Food and Drug Administration very soon.

-As a result we are looking at a potential rival to Alder BioPharma’s (NASDAQ:ALDR) own migraine franchise.
-ALDR’s Eptinezumab is aiming for approval by early 2020, and RBC Capital models ALDR’s yearly revenues from the drug to top $1 billion by 2027.
+As a result, we are looking at a potential rival to Alder BioPharma’s (NASDAQ:ALDR) own migraine franchise.
+ALDR’s Eptinezumab is aiming for approval this quarter, and RBC Capital expects ALDR’s yearly revenues from the drug to top $1 billion by 2027.
 However, ALDR’s Eptinezumab is an intravenous infusion.
 And other rival drugs are injections.

 That’s why Biohaven’s oral Rimegepant stands out from the crowd.